sroberts/sroberts.github.io/_posts/2015-02-10-cycles-intelligence.md

 - Google
     - It's amazing what you can find going through articles & blog posts.
 You'll want to grab as many of these as you can, though watch out; the current tech media is rife with republishing all over the place.
 - Vendor Information
-    - In the case of Comment Crew they were the focus of the most prolific single vendor report in security community history.
+    - In the case of Comment Crew they were the focus of the most [<i class="fa fa-file-pdf-o"></i> prolific single vendor report in security community history](http://intelreport.mandiant.com/Mandiant_APT1_Report.pdf).
 This of course merited a walk through with a fine tooth comb, but so did many follow on reports as well.
 - Re-Analyzing Information
-    - From this point there's a whole new series indicators of compromise as well as non-technical indicators such as associated actor names, the actual unit designator of the group, etc. Each of these in turn can be collected on as well using other sources.
-This is where tools like DomainTools, VirusTotal, and PassiveTotal are especially useful.
+    - From this point there's a whole [<i class="fa fa-file-archive-o"></i> new series indicators of compromise](http://intelreport.mandiant.com/Mandiant_APT1_Report_Appendix.zip) as well as non-technical indicators such as associated actor names, the actual unit designator of the group, etc. Each of these in turn can be collected on as well using other sources.
+This is where tools like [DomainTools](http://www.domaintools.com/), [VirusTotal](https://www.virustotal.com/), and [PassiveTotal](https://www.passivetotal.org/) are especially useful.

 The collection process continues until exhausted, either based on content or on time.

 #### Processing

 At this point you have a mountain of data. __Processing is taking all this data and putting it into useful formats for further analysis.__ This is all about consistency and ease of analysis.
-This is one of the toughest problems in the security space right now and has resulted in a lot of competing solutions (CRITs, MISP, ThreatConnect, ThreatQuotient, and dozens of home grown systems).
+This is one of the toughest problems in the security space right now and has resulted in a lot of competing solutions ([CRITs](http://crits.github.io/), [MISP](http://www.misp-project.org/), [ThreatConnect](http://threatconnect.com/), [ThreatQuotient](https://www.threatq.com/), and dozens of home grown systems).

 I end up processing my data into a lot of formats.
 For things like reports and articles I initially process them into JSON files per article.
-From there I push my data (___Note: I'm saying data, not intelligence yet___) into a number of places, including the CRITs intelligence management system and Maltego for future analysis.
+From there I push my data (___Note: I'm saying data, not intelligence yet___) into a number of places, including the CRITs](http://crits.github.io/) intelligence management system and [Maltego](https://www.paterva.com/web6/products/maltego.php) for graphical analysis.
 I also keep all my raw, but processed files around in case I need to manipulate them differently later.

 #### Analysis